AdaCore/spark2014/docs/ug/usage_scenarios.rst

 In some domains (railway, space), it is common to develop software which depends on parameterization data, which changes from mission to mission.
-For example, the layout of railroads or the characteristics of the payload for a spacecraft are mission specific, but in general do not require developing a completely new software for the mission.
+For example, the layout of railroads or the characteristics of the payload for a spacecraft are mission specific, but in general do not require developing completely new software for the mission.
 Instead, the software may either depend on data definition units which are subject to changes between missions, or the software may load at starting time (possibly during `elaboration` in